victools/jsonschema-generator/slate-docs/source/includes/_main-generator.md

 * `SchemaGenerationContext.getTypeContext().resolve()` allowing you to produce `ResolvedType` instances which are expected by various other methods.

 <aside class="notice">
-    On the <code>CustomDefinition</code>'s constructor, you are able to decide whether it should be "inlined" and whether or not the attributes collected through the various other <a href="#generator-individual-configurations">Individual Configurations</a> shall be added.
+    On the <code>CustomDefinition</code>'s constructor, you are able to decide whether it should be "inlined" or always result in a referenced/central definition and whether or not the attributes collected through the various other <a href="#generator-individual-configurations">Individual Configurations</a> shall be added.
 </aside>